bakercp/ofxTime/README.md

 A collection of utilities for dealing with Time using the Poco Time classes.

+Features include:
-Can round and interpolate dates.
+- Rounding and interpolating dates.

-Can deal with date ranges.
+- Deal with date ranges.

-Can deal with periods, instants, intervals, etc.
+- Deal with periods, instants, and intervals.
+- Date math.

 ![Screenshot](https://raw.githubusercontent.com/bakercp/ofxTime/master/example/screen.png)